 Burning Man Art: A Movement of Themes

 The iconic event known as Burning Man started off with a small population of 35 just individuals when founders Larry Harvey and Jerry James burned a human effigy on a San Francisco beach, the first example of Burning Man Art.
 From here the festival grew rapidly, but the spirit of artistic expression never wavered even as the masses flocked to each new festival.
 Each year the Man, well… burned, and each year the audience steadily grew.
-With each new person came new ideas and ways of expression that eventually turned the effigy burning into a full on phenomena.
+With each new person came new ideas and ways of expression that eventually turned the effigy burning into a full-on phenomenon.

 Burning Man would make its way to Nevada’s Pershing County and develop into a community of artists and free thinkers that uphold an inclusive philosophy.
-Every year the weeklong festival erects Black Rock City within the Black Rock Desert, a camp ground where attendees congregate and take part in the culture of Burning Man.
+Every year the weeklong festival erects Black Rock City within the Black Rock Desert, a campground where attendees congregate and take part in the culture of Burning Man.
 In 1995 theme camp culture began to dominate the design of the camp, setting a precedent for years to come.
 So let’s take a look at the themes of each festival and how Burning Man Art has evolved since this practice started.

 Good and Evil (1995)